 Coreq: (SMG AC 348).
 Introduces the basic concepts underlying auditing and assurance services (including materiality, audit risk, and evidence) and demonstrates how to apply these concepts to audit and assurance services through financial statement audits.
 4 cr.

 SMG FE 101

-Required of all SMG freshmen.
-Pre-req or co-req: SMG SM 131.
-Offers a rigorous overview of principles of finance such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
+Prereq: Pre-req for Questrom students: SM131.
+Co-req for non-Questrom students: SM131 strongly recommended.
+Prereq or coreq: (SMG SM 131).
+Required of all Questrom freshmen.
+Offers a rigorous overview of principles of finance, such as time value of money, interest rates, basic valuation of cash flow streams, and basic stock and bond valuation.
 Uses a combination of teaching materials including online problem solving and case writing that help the student through the intensive syllabus.
-FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to SMG students.
+FE 101 and the redesigned FE 323 offer a comprehensive overview of finance to Questrom students.
 2 cr.

 Money, Financial Markets, and Economic Activity

 Prereq: (SMG FE 323).
 Required for Finance concentrators.
 The financial system and its functions.
 The role of money and the importance of interest rates in determining economic activity; determinants of level of interest rates.
 Operation of central banks; the goals and instruments of monetary policy.
 The roles, activities, and risk management of financial institutions.
 Instruments traded in money and capital markets, and their valuation.
 Role of derivative securities; systemic risk and other contemporary issues in the financial system.
 4 cr.